-AMC Moving from Delaware as Corporations Exit
+AMC Moving From Delaware as Corporations Exit

 The compensation package was approved by Tesla shareholders twice — and based on Musk hitting benchmarks which saw the company's value zoom over $1 trillion.

-At issue for Musk, CEOs of other Fortune 500 companies, and entrepreneurs across the nation is that the Delaware Court of Chancery has become a haven for shareholder lawsuits and left-wing judicial activism.
+At issue for Musk, CEOs of other Fortune 500 companies, and entrepreneurs across the nation is that the Delaware Court of Chancery has become a haven for shareholder lawsuits and left-leaning judicial activism.

 After the ruling Musk posted on X, "Never incorporate your company in the state of Delaware."